ktorres94/cjtoner-express-db/README.md

-CJ Toner Express is a toner and ink cartridge shop in San Juan, PR that serves both walk-in customers and small-business accounts — law firms, doctors' offices, schools, and print shops.
+CJ Toner Express is a toner and ink cartridge shop in San Juan, PR that serves both walk-in customers and small-business accounts — law firms, doctors' offices, schools, movie theaters and print shops.
 Before this system, daily operations ran on pen and
 paper: clerks counted boxes by hand, wrote receipts by hand, and flipped through a compatibility binder every time a customer brought in a printer to match.